Bonjour chers lecteurs!

 UI pros: intuitive menu, detailed rule explanations in the suggestion menu, online editor, user page with plenty of customization options.

 UI cons: no in-dialog mode, an embarrassing behavior of the online editor.
 After another page refreshment, the checker gives different results.

-Outwrite (formerly GradeProof) is another multilingual writing assistant correcting spelling, grammar, and style in users’ texts.
+Outwrite (formerly GradeProof) is another multilingual text checker correcting spelling, grammar, and style in users’ texts.
 The extension is free and available for individuals.

 What sets apart Outwrite from the rest is its paraphrasing feature, however, it’s limited in the free product version.
 Style suggestions, passive voice detection, and multilingual support are among advanced features offered in the premium package.

 Compared to other solutions, Outwrite has a handy extension pop-up, and a live tour during user onboarding.
 It would be nice if Outwrite has an in-dialog mode and more customization options, but for now it doesn’t.